beercanx/oauth-api/user-interface/authentication/README.md

 ### `npm run compile`

-Launches the typescript compiler.
+Launches the Typescript compiler.

 ### `npm run test`

-Launches the test runner in the interactive watch mode.
+Launches Jest the test runner.

 ### `npm run build`

 Builds the app for production to the build folder.
 The build is minified and the filenames include the hashes.

 ### `npm run start`